domvm/domvm/README.md

 A thin, fast, dependency-free vdom view layer _(MIT Licensed)_

 ---
-### Concept
+### Philosophy

+UI-centric, exclusively declarative components suffer from locked-in syndrome, making them unusable outside of a specific framework.
+Frequently they must extend framework classes and adhere to compositional restrictions which typically mimic the underlying DOM tree and sacrifice powerful exposed APIs for the sake of designer-centric ease and beauty.

-Components should not be UI-centric or purely declarative/functional as they are in most front-end frameworks.
-They should be normal, reusable JS objects with APIs or domain models with methods.
-These components can then expose one or multiple views - each with its own state or view API that can then be freely composed into a full view structure.
-Alternatively you can create views into your components externally and choose either declarative or imperative composition. domvm provides this flexibility, facilitating truly reusable components without framework lock-in.
+Components should instead be plain, stateful and reusable JS objects with APIs or domain models with methods.
+They in turn can expose one or multiple views for external composition - each with its own state and/or exposed view API (e.g. `emailApp.tableView.markUnread()`).
+Alternatively, component views can be crafted externally and composed declaratively or imperatively interacted with. domvm provides this flexibility, facilitating truly reusable components without framework lock-in.

 ---
 ### Features